-Privacy and Research in Finance
+Privacy and Research In Finance / Research in Insurance

 We are a market intelligence, publishing and business information provider specialising in the UK and European financial services industry.
 To put it simply, we conduct research on the opinions and behaviour of people working in or affected by the financial services sector.